OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

-One thing needs to keep in mind is that although Elasticsearch is scalable, the DAG DB may not be able to scale for very large graph, this is because the number of elements (node IDs) for terms lookup filter is not supposed to be very large, tens of thousands may be the upper limit.
+One thing needs to keep in mind is that although Elasticsearch is scalable, the DAG DB may not be able to scale for very large graph, this is because the number of elements (node IDs) for terms lookup filter is not supposed to be very large, tens of thousands per node type may be the upper limit.
 This is not necessarily a show-stopper, proper modeling of the graph schema to partition the data and avoid single large node type can effectively address this potential limitation.